Philadelphia Convention Hall and Civic Center: 1967–2005

-After the opening of the Spectrum in South Philadelphia in 1967, the building nearly became obsolete.
+After the Spectrum opened in 1967, the Civic Center continued on as an alternate venue to the larger arena for events requiring less seating or overall space.
 On February 5, 1970, The Jackson 5 played their first official concert for Motown Records there.
+The Grateful Dead played there for 3 consecutive nights in April 1984; the whole concert from the 20th, and about half of the show from the 19th, were officially released on Dave's Picks Volume 35.
 The building was later used for Atlantic 10 Conference and Big Five basketball games.
 Jim Crockett Promotions, under the NWA banner, and later the Ted Turner-owned WCW, also staged professional wrestling there, which included three pay-per-view events: Halloween Havoc in 1989 and 1992 and the 1994 Slamboree event.
 The Civic Center also hosted the World Hockey Association's Philadelphia Blazers and the minor-league Philadelphia Firebirds hockey teams.
 The University of Pennsylvania used the building for commencements (due to it being larger than Penn's own basketball arena, the nearby Palestra), as did Drexel University, Temple University, St. Joseph's University, and La Salle University.
 Pope John Paul II and Nelson Mandela both spoke there.

 Convention Hall was torn down in 2005, after more than a decade without a regular tenant.
 The 1996 Atlantic 10 Men's basketball tournament was the last event ever held there (its convention functions were taken over by the Pennsylvania Convention Center in the city's central business district); prior to this, it also hosted college basketball in the form of the 1986 MEAC men's basketball tournament.
 Afterwards, it served as a soundstage for movies and the TV series Hack starring David Morse.
 The championship fight scenes in the 1990 movie Rocky V was shot there.

 The Auditorium's M.P.
 Moller 86-rank pipe organ, built in 1931, was removed just prior to the building's demolition and placed in Pennsylvania Hall in temporary storage.
-In October 2006 the organ was donated to the University of Oklahoma's American Organ Institute where it will be restored and become the centerpiece of their music programs.
+In October 2006 the organ was donated to the University of Oklahoma's American Organ Institute where it was partially installed into the Sharp Hall.
+The Institute however was disbanded in 2019 and the uninstalled pipework sold.

 The last remnant of the Civic Center, Pennsylvania Hall (built in 1978), was imploded on March 4, 2007.
 The University of Pennsylvania Health System's Perelman Center for Advanced Medicine opened on the site in October 2008.

 One limestone frieze that adorned the Civic Center, 5 ft tall and 48 ft long and depicting the history of labor from the days of the ancient Egyptians to the 20th century, was carefully removed before the building was demolished.
 It was purchased by the Alessi Organization in 2005 and in 2017 was installed outside its new Crossing Shopping Center at East 22nd Street and Route 440 in Bayonne, New Jersey.